PortMaster1/N.O.V.A-Project/Server-Setup/Client/README.md

 # Client Configuration

+The client setup ueee a Raspberry Pi 3B running Raspberry Pi OS Lite

+> [!Note]
-You will need to update 'main.py' with the IP address of the server.
+> You will need to update 'main.py' with the IP address of the server.